All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

 Q: What are ways to measure quality of hires and promotions?

 A: There are two simple exercises that produce compelling “guestimates,” and there are objective, accurate ways.
 In workshops the average attendee concludes, “Wow, every time I hire someone, including bad hires and good hires, using Topgrading methods I’ll probably put an average of $250,000 on the bottom line and I’ll perform better and get faster promotions.”
 Here are the exercises that lead to that conclusion:

 Exercise #1: Estimate the percent high performers hired in recent years.
 Ask yourself, “What percent of the people hired turned out to be high performers, A players — what was expected, with the only other category mis-hire?”
-Our research over the years shows the average rate of good hires to be 25%.
+Our research over the years shows the average rate of hiring high performers is 25%.
 Of course, if you include disappointing but adequate performers, the hiring “success” is probably closer to 80%.
-But Topgraders set the bar high, and if 75% of hires turn out to be disappointments, that’s typical, and you have a 25% success rate.
+But Topgraders set the bar high, and if 75% of hires turn out to be disappointments or worse, you have a 25% success rate.

-An objective way to measure quality of talent.
-A systematic, objective way to set a baseline before Topgrading, to really measure quality of hires (or promotions), go back three years, and study people hired three and two years ago – when they’ve been on the job at least one year.
+An objective way to measure quality of talent: A systematic, objective way to set a baseline before Topgrading, to really measure quality of hires (or promotions), go back three years, and study people hired three and two years ago – when they’ve been on the job at least one year.
 Assemble a quartet – boss, someone else at that level familiar with the person measured, and two HR people familiar with the person.
 Pull out all measures of job performance and demonstration of competencies (competency surveys, for example) and in an hour decide if the person is an A Player, A Potential, or Non-A (the Bs and Cs without A Potential).

 Q: What is the advantage of having a Job Scorecard over a job description?